7 Best Secluded Beaches in Maui

 Amenities: Restrooms, foot washing station

 Tips: The sand is made up of small rocks so it is difficult to walk barefoot.
-Make sure to wear sandals to protect your feet.
+Make sure to wear sandals so that you can walk on the beach.

 Best South Maui Beaches

-Chang’s Beach is a secluded beach with soft sand and calm waves, perfect for a nice swim or lying on the sand and catching up on some reading (or napping).
-The beach is a short walk from the parking lot so it is easy to carry your cooler and other belongings with you.
+Chang’s Beach is a secluded beach with soft sand and calm waves, perfect for a nice swim or for relaxing on the sand and catching up on some reading (or napping).
+This hidden beach is a short walk from the parking lot so it is easy to carry your cooler and bags.

 Location: In Kihei right next to Makena Surf (Condo Complex)

 Directions: In google maps search “Chang’s Beach Parking Lot” which will lead you directly to where you should park.
 To get to the beach from the lot follow the paved trail at the back of the parking lot behind the gate (2 minute walk).